radiorabe/klangbecken/doc/design.md

 The IT operations team wants ...
  * ... a stable, reliable system
- * ... a Klangbecken system that allows maintenance work on other core systems during the time the Klangbecken is on air
+ * ... an independent system that allows maintenance work on other core systems during the time the Klangbecken is on air
- * ... fast disaster recovery FIXME: not yet
+ * ... fast disaster recovery
- * ... good maintainability and future-proofness
+ * ... easy maintainability and future-proofness

 ## General Goals

 Apart from the required features for the listeners and music programmers, we aim for the following goals:

 **Self-contained system**: The Klangbecken installation only requires a minimal amount of external services.
 These are a virtual machine runtime environment, local networking, authentication service, file backup, and monitoring.

-But the Klangbecken does for example not use the database server.
+**Fast recovery**: All data is stored in regular files.
+A previous state of the system can be restored by simply restoring the files from backup, or alternatively by manually fixing the human-readable files.

-**Automated testing**: Central components of the system are automatically tested with multiple versions of our core dependencies (See [actions](https://github.com/radiorabe/klangbecken/actions)).
+**Automated testing**: All central components of the system are automatically tested by meaningful test cases against multiple versions of our core dependencies (See [actions](https://github.com/radiorabe/klangbecken/actions)).

-**Full test coverage**: All code is covered by meaningful tests.

-**Minimal runtime and test dependencies**: To reduce maintenance, we aim for a sensible minimal set of dependencies.

-**Mature dependencies**: We only depend on stable, mature and maintained libraries.
+**Minimal and mature runtime and test dependencies**: To reduce maintenance, we aim for a sensible minimal set of dependencies.
+We only depend on stable, mature and maintained libraries.

+## CLI

+The [CLI](../klangbecken/cli.py) provides commands to manage the data directory and run the development serve.
+For details see the [command line interface documentation](cli.md).

 ## API